lastic/lastic.github.io/README.md

 I told him I wanted to be a translator since I had a knack for learning languages, I learned French,German and English just by watching television and reading comics/books before I even learned those languages at school.

-Computers did interest in me a lot but I was bad at mathematics due my lack of finding it usefull.
+Computers did interest me a lot but I was bad at mathematics due my lack of finding it usefull.
 He then somehow convinced me to take the more difficult path and I re-inscribed in the same school but going for a Programmer degree ...  mathematics would bite me in the ass until I quit school.